WebOfTrust/WOT-terms/docs/How we did/Create-search-index.md

 We use the Puppeteer library.
 Puppeteer can also process JavaScript, so dynamically added content, like knowledgelevel will also be collected.

+The flowchart below describes the whole scraping process.

+As you will see in the flowchart, a sitemap.xml is the starting point for the scraping process.
+This is a list of url's that should be scraped.

+1. The sitemap.xml can be **remote**, that means, it is located at the domain that you will scrape, usually in the root, named “sitemap.xml”.
+It is also a source for search engines like Google and Bing.
+2. The sitemap can be an **HTML sitemap**.
+This means it is a page on a website with an index.
+3. The sitemap can be a local sitemap.
+Meaning: this sitemap is **created by you**, using a script or manually.

+Note that creating a local sitemap is a time consuming process, for the script and also for the person who decides what site to scrape and who prepares this proces.

+Usually when updating the search index (by starting the scraping process), a new scrape is done based on existing local sitemaps, assuming not that much new pages are added to the target site.

 <Scraping />

 ## Import into Typesense